 GP Channel Project

 On September 25, 2009 the Company signed a farm-out agreement with a Company in Alberta at the cost of $650,000.
 This enabled the Company to earn a 15-per-cent interest on farm-out lands consisting of 1,040 acres located in Saskatchewan.
 The farm-out lands have both 2-D and 3-D seismic support as well as a geological cross-section analysis which verifies the Mannville channel play.
 Three-dimensional seismic confirms the presence of an undeveloped, deep-cut oil-bearing Mannville channel.
 Based on analogous wells drilled into similar Mannville channels, reserves in excess of 100,000 barrels per well are potential.
-The joint venture partners have identified a total of approximately 10 horizontal oil wells in this play.
+The joint venture partners have identified a total of approximately 13 horizontal oil wells in this play.
 The pooling of the lands with an adjacent producer (Husky Energy) to form a larger area of common interest has been completed.
-The 3D Seismic program, interpretation and Pooling has now been completed with an adjacent partner (Husky, the designated Operator) which will yield a pooled working interest of 6.9% to Georox.
-The drilling of four (4) horizontal wells was commenced in the fourth quarter of 2011 at a gross cost of $4,700,000 ($350,000 net to Georox).
-These four (4) horizontal wells are currently producing 188 bopd gross or 13 bopd net to Georox.
-A further 6 horizonal wells will be drilled in the first quarter of 2013.
+The 3D Seismic program, interpretation and Pooling was completed with an adjacent partner (Husky, the designated Operator) which will yield a pooled working interest of 6.9% to Georox.
+The drilling of the first four (4) horizontal wells was commenced in the fourth quarter of 2011 at a gross cost of $4,700,000 ($350,000 net to Georox).
+Through its joint venture partner and operator, Georox has successfully drilled and completed four additional horizontal wells of the originally planned five wells in its Silverdale GP Channel Project in the 3rd week of January 2014.
+Georox' interest share is 6.9% in 8 horizontal wells and 8.45% before payout and 6.9% after payout in the 15-1 Vertical well.
+The gross cost is approximately $7,200,000 ($496,000 net to Georox).
+These nine wells are currently producing 21 bbls per day net.

 Sparky Non Channel Project